corakroemer/corakroemer.github.io/_pages/activities.md

 With Professor Brigitte Ouvry-Vial and Gautier Michelin.

 ## <font color="#0092ca">Website</font>

+Launch of [bwfdm.de](https://bwfdm.de) in the context the work for bwFDM, Karlsruher Institut für Technologie, Karlsruhe, Abteilung Forschungsdienste, 2024\
+In cooperation with the bwFDM-team.

 Relaunch of [fdm-bayern.org](https://www.fdm-bayern.org) in the context of work for the "[eHumanities-interdisziplinär](https://www.fdm-bayern.org/projekte/ehumanities-interdisziplinaer/)"-project\
 Friedrich-Alexander-Universität Erlangen-Nürnberg, Universitätsbibliothek, 2022.\